 What is fetal growth restriction (FGR)?

-Fetal Growth Restriction happens when a baby does not grow in the womb as expected.
-The most common reason is a placenta that does not give enough nutrients and oxygen to the baby.
+Fetal growth restriction is the condition when a baby does not grow in the womb as expected.
+The most common cause is that the placenta that does not give enough nutrients and oxygen to the baby.
 This can cause serious health problems, especially if it starts early in the pregnancy.
+FGR is typically diagnosed through careful monitoring during pregnancy, including growth ultrasounds and other tests.
+It is important to know that most cases of FGR are carefully monitored to ensure the best outcomes for both mother and baby.

 What is the function of the placenta?

-In the placenta, the blood of the mother and the baby flows very close togheter.
+The placenta is attached to the womb and the umbilical cord connects the baby to the placenta.
+In the placenta, the blood of the mother and the baby flows very close together.
 This allows nutrients and oxygen to go to the baby and waste products to go to the mother.
-If the placenta does not werk well, the baby cannot grow properly and gets low oxygen levels.
+A good exchange of these products is needed for the baby to grow properly during pregnancy.
+If the placenta does not work well, the baby cannot grow properly and gets low oxygen levels.

 Each baby growths in its own way.
 There is natural variation, especially in the later phases of pregnancy.
 Around 20 weeks of pregnancy, the average baby weighs about 300 grams, increasing to about 1200 by 28 weeks and about 1900 grams at 32 weeks.
 In these 4 weeks only, babies grow nearly 60% on average!
-After 32 weeks, the growth rate slows down, also in normal pregnancy.
+After 32 weeks, the growth rate slows down.

-We often compare your baby’s growth to normal values.
+We often compare your baby’s growth to normal values using percentiles.
 This means we look at the baby’s measurements and compare them to those of other babies at the same gestational age of pregnancy.
-We use percentiles to explain this and is often displayed in the reference growth curve.
-For example, a baby at the 40th percentile (p40) means that approximately 40% of babies at that gestational age are smaller, and 60% are larger.
-If the baby is around the same percentile in later measurements, it is likely normal.
+This is often displayed in a growth curve (like the example below).
+For example, if a baby is at the 40th percentile (p40), this means that approximately 40% of babies at that gestational age are smaller, and 60% are larger.
+If the baby is around the same percentile in later measurements, the growth is likely normal.

 Read more

 One way to measure the baby’s size is by feeling the height of the uterus through the abdomen.
-If this seems suboptimal, challenging to feel due to the mother’s weight, or if there’s an increased risk of FGR, a growth ultrasound is typically recommended.
+If this seems to be abnormal, challenging to feel due to the mother’s weight, or if there’s an increased risk of FGR, a growth ultrasound is typically recommended.
 During this ultrasound, various measurements of the head, abdomen, and legs are taken and combined to estimate the weight of the baby (called estimated fetal weight).
 It is important to note that these measurements are not extremely precise, so that this number is interpreted as an estimation rather than a scale weight.
 Also, with one measurement we know the baby’s size, with repeated ultrasound measurements we have an estimation of the growth.
-In order to assess the baby’s growth, it is best to leave ample time between measurements to account for the uncertainties of ultrasound measurements.
+To accurately assess the growth, these measurements are usually done 10-14 days apart.
+This accounts for measurement uncertainties.

 What can be the cause of a small baby?

-Diagnosing is not always easy and your doctor will look at all these possibilities and decide which one is most likely.
-When your doctor looks at all the options, there is usually no single tool that gives a clear answer right away.
-Instead, doctors look at patterns to recognize by checking all signs and symptoms together.
+Diagnosing the cause is not always easy.
+Your doctor will evaluate all possibilities to determine the most likely cause.
+There is usually not one tool that gives a clear answer right away.
+Instead, doctors look at patterns to recognize by checking all signs together.
 Each situation needs a special approach.

 Read more